 You can select the AF method to suit the shooting conditions or subject.
 The camera attempts to focus on faces of any people in an AF point or Zone AF frame.
-In [A] mode, [L+Tracking] is set automatically.
+In [at] mode, [t+Tracking] is set automatically.
 For instructions on selecting an AF method, see page 268.